wdi-sg/project-1/README.md

 ### Areas to Improve on

-* Mobile interface swiping feature
+* Mobile interface swiping feature (completed)
-* Game save feature
+* Game save feature (completed)
+* Feature in which computer is able to solve a grid created by the Player

 ---

 ### Acknowledgments

-* JavaScript Kit
+* JavaScript Kit for the code to implement swiping on mobile <http://www.javascriptkit.com/javatutors/touchevents2.shtml>
 * Family and friends for the inspirations and game testing